kasir-barati/my-python-journey/second-karma/README.md

 -   Tabs or Spaces? **spaces**
 -   Maximum line character is 79 character
 -   [Avoid extraneous whitespace in the following situations](https://peps.python.org/pep-0008/#whitespace-in-expressions-and-statements)

+# Classes

+-   A blueprint for having the same data structure everywhere we need
+-   `self` is the first parameter for every class's method
+-   No `new` keyword
+    -   `enemy = Enemy()`
+-   `__init__` is a special method who is called when we create a new instance of our class.
+In other word it is the venerable `constructor`.
+It can accepts parameters to initialize parameters.